apache/ambari/ambari-server/docs/api/v1/index.md

 Release Version
 ----
-_Last Updated June 3, 2013;  Note that this is the official release of Ambari V1 API_
+_Last Updated June 3, 2013;  Note that this is the official release of Ambari V1 API.
+No breaking changes will be introduced to this version of the API._

 Authentication